Become a Creator today!Start creating today - Share your story with the world!

 Speaker

-Yeah.
-Oh yeah.
-Truly.
-And like, I remember like I did my two or three first marathon, like in training shoes like i haven't had like carbon shoes and it's it's okay like you don't need like carbon plate shoes to and like run fast yeah yeah no I and I believe that too I actually ran my fastest marathon in just regular shoes that I was felt good in like I just yeah they worked for my body my my feet my feet felt really comfortable in them they were light and
+training shoes like I haven't had like carbon shoes and it's it's okay like you don't need like carbon plate shoes too and like run fast yeah yeah no I and I believe that too I actually ran my fastest marathon in just regular shoes that I was felt good in like I just yeah they worked for my body my my feet my feet felt really comfortable in them they were light and it just worked for me.
+Like I even had carbon plate shoes at at the time and i I chose not to wear them.
+I chose the yeah other shoes that I had.

 Speaker